Big C: Cambodia

 On 5 September 2021, Big C opened its first Mini Big C store in Phnom Penh.
 Its opening was attended by government officials, business people and the Thai ambassador.
 On 16 September, it opened its first Big C Mini in Phnom Penh.

 In 2022, Big C acquired Kiwi Mart and its 18 stores.

 As of the end of 2022, there are 17 Big C Mini and 2 Kiwi Premium stores in Cambodia.

 Vietnam

-Big C has 35 stores throughout Vietnam and all of them are owned by Central Group, which will begin rebranding under its GO! retail brand.
-Berli Jucker, which owns a majority stake in Big C in Thailand, Laos and Cambodia, will invest one billion baht in 2020 to open three MM Mega Market wholesale stores in Vietnam next year, bringing the total number of MM Mega Market stores there to 21 branches.
+Big C has 35 stores throughout Vietnam, all owned by Central Group, which rebranded them under its GO! and Tops Market retail brands from late 2020 to early 2021.
+Berli Jucker, which owns a majority stake in Big C in Thailand, Laos, and Cambodia, invested one billion baht in 2020 to open three MM Mega Market wholesale stores in Vietnam the following year, bringing the total number of MM Mega Market stores there to 21 branches.

 Hong Kong

 On 23 August 2023, Big C acquired local Thai retailer AbouThai and rebranded them into Big C stores.
 By 2026, Big C will expand its network to 100 locations in Hong Kong.